eliasolson23/FA20Algorithms/README.md

 # FA20 Algorithms Portfolio:
 A repository for FA20 Algorithms assignments

+Assignment 1:

- //creates an array with ten pseudo-random elements for examples
+             `//creates an array with ten pseudo-random elements for examples
             int[] Array10 = new int[] {1, 5, 7, 3, 0, 4, 6, 9, 1, 4 };

             //creates an array with  one hundred pseudo-random elements for examples